407pilot/THID/README.md

-# THID — Tormach Human Interface Device
+# THID: Tormach Human Interface Device

 The THID was created by Austin Allred of [EntirelyCrimson.com](http://entirelycrimson.com) and originally released in 2017 as an open source project.
 The original files have since been removed from that site; this repository preserves and continues the project.
-The Arduino sketch has been updated from Austin's original release — the original sketch has been preserved unchanged in the `archive` folder for reference.
+The Arduino sketch has been updated from Austin's original release; the original sketch has been preserved unchanged in the `archive` folder for reference.

-## ⚠️ Warning
+> ## WARNING

 **This device does not replace a hardware emergency stop.** A software pendant cannot guarantee a response in the event of a program fault, electrical failure, or communication loss.
 Every CNC machine must have a dedicated hardwired E-stop that cuts power to the drives independently of any software or USB device.
 Do not use this pendant as a substitute for one.